 A storm warning station was established at Grand Marais in 1910 by the weather bureau.
 Flag signals were displayed from atop a steel tower, 125 feet above lake level, during the day, and oil lamp signals were shown at night.

-In early November of 1919 another disastrous southwest storm struck Grand Marais, tearing a hole in the south and north walls of the lighthouse.
-Keeper John Woods noted "it is not likely the old lighthouse will be repaired, A new one built in the spring."
+In early November 1919 another disastrous southwest storm struck Grand Marais, tearing a hole in the south and north walls of the lighthouse.
+Keeper John Woods noted “it is not likely the old lighthouse will be repaired, A new one built in the spring.”
 The current white, square, pyramidal skeleton steel tower, with upper part enclosed, was in place the next year, as on November 1, 1920, this structure was moved sixty yards east along the eastern breakwater.
-After a permit was issued by the War Department in October 1922, plans were made to return the lighthouse to the end of the eastern breakwater, where it stands today.
+After the War Department issued a permit in October 1922, plans were made to return the lighthouse to the end of the eastern breakwater, where it stands today.

-The two breakwater lights were automated in 1937, when their last keeper, Emmanuel Luick, retired.
 A D-9 cylinder replaced the west breakwater skeletal light in the 1960s.
-The County County Historical Society is located in the keeper's dwelling, which is on the National Register of Historic Places.
+The County County Historical Society is currently located in the keeper’s dwelling, which is on the National Register of Historic Places.